All posts

 rebind whoami session, device, transport (alias: w)

-Single-letter aliases, cargo-style, because you'll be typing these a lot.
+Single-letter aliases, because you'll be typing these a lot.

 $ rebind new hello